Sensitivity analysis: Motivation

-A mathematical model (for example in biology, climate change, economics, renewable energy, agronomy...) can be highly complex, and as a result, its relationships between inputs and outputs may be faultily understood.
+A mathematical model (for example in biology, climate science, or economics) can be highly complex, and as a result, its relationships between inputs and outputs may be faultily understood.
 In such cases, the model can be viewed as a black box, i.e. the output is an "opaque" function of its inputs.
 Quite often, some or all of the model inputs are subject to sources of uncertainty, including errors of measurement, errors in input data, parameter estimation and approximation procedure, absence of information and poor or partial understanding of the driving forces and mechanisms, choice of underlying hypothesis of model, and so on.
 This uncertainty limits our confidence in the reliability of the model's response or output.
 Further, models may have to cope with the natural intrinsic variability of the system (aleatory), such as the occurrence of stochastic events.

 In models involving many input variables, sensitivity analysis is an essential ingredient of model building and quality assurance and can be useful to determine the impact of a uncertain variable for a range of purposes, including: